theforeman/safemode/README.markdown

 * Sven Fuchs - Maintainer
 * Peter Cooper
+* Matthias Viehweger
 * Ohad Levy
-* Matthias Viehweger
+* Kingsley Hendrickse

 This code and all of the Safemode library's code was initially written by Sven Fuchs to allow Haml to have a safe mode.
 It was then modified and re-structured by Peter Cooper and Sven Fuchs to extend the idea to generic Ruby eval situations.

-Thanks to Ohad Levy for gemifying it.
+Thanks to Ohad Levy for gemifying the project and Kingsley Hendrickse for securing the right gem name on rubygems.org.